-Wendy Williams diagnosed with Graves' Disease, announces show hiatus
+Wendy Williams announces show hiatus due to Graves' disease

-(CNN)Talk show host Wendy Williams revealed on Wednesday that she has Graves' disease.
+(CNN)Talk show host Wendy Williams told viewers on Wednesday that she was taking times off due to her battle with Graves' disease.

 The host of "The Wendy Williams Show" made the announcement during her syndicated show, saying she will take three weeks off starting on Thursday to focus on her health.